Tom Pullen: Professional football

 Pullen later played seven seasons in the Canadian Football League with the Ottawa Rough Riders (1968–1969, 1972–1974), the Montreal Alouettes (1970–1971), and the Toronto Argonauts (1975).
 He had his best season in 1971 when he caught 34 passes for 487 yards and three touchdowns as a member of the Alouettes.
 He was a member of three consecutive Grey Cup championship teams (two with Ottawa with 1968 and 1979, and one with Montreal in 1970), and he also a fourth Grey Cup championship with Ottawa in 1973.

-Later years
+Later life

-After retiring from football, Pullen became a teacher and basketball and track coach at Glebe Collegiate in Ottawa.
+While playing football, Pullen was a teacher and basketball and track coach at Glebe Collegiate in Ottawa.
 He also held coaching positions with the Carleton Ravens (three years as receivers coach), Midget Nepean Rams (one year as assistant coach), and Ashbury (one season as the goalie coach).
 He later became a vice-president of business development for Innovative Financial Group Inc.